dhanishgajjar/css-flags/README.md

 gulp
 ```

-will start a local server and watch over sass ans pug files
+will start a local server and watch over sass and pug files

 It is not automated but
 ```